Cultural Diversity and Its Impact on Governance: Measures of Governance and Culture

 \subsection{Hofstede's Cultural Dimensions}

-Culture has a profound impact on a great variety of institutions and realities around us starting from diverse political and socio-economic development to particularities such as homicide levels \citep{LappiSeppala2015}, economic systems \citep{Pryor2007}, tax structures \citep{Koenig2012}, proclivity to insurance coverage \citep{Outreville2018}, or level of terrorist activity \citep{Meierrieks2013}; please see \cite{Evan2021, Holy2021c} for more references.
-Personal culture as defined by \cite{Hofstede2010} has an important advantage of being a rather general phenomenon, espousing quite a lot of salient divisions, and is thus a meaningful tool to measure the variety of socio-economic differentiation as its popularity attests.
+Culture has a profound impact on a great variety of institutions and realities around us starting from diverse political and socio-economic development to particularities such as homicide levels \citep{LappiSeppala2015}, economic systems \citep{Pryor2007}, tax structures \citep{Koenig2012}, proclivity to insurance coverage \citep{Outreville2018}, or level of terrorist activity \citep{Meierrieks2013}; please see \cite{Evan2021, Holy2022d} for more references.
+Cultural dimensions as defined by \cite{Hofstede2010} have an important advantage of being a rather general phenomenon, espousing quite a lot of salient divisions, and is thus a meaningful tool to capture the variety of socio-economic differentiation as its popularity attests.